NAVAJO DAWN Book 2

 Two star-crossed lovers - one filled with longing and unrequited love - the other with vengeance and hate.

-Could there ever be a way to resolve their conflict and give in t a love that would last their lifetime?
+Could there ever be a way to resolve their conflict and give into a love that would last their lifetime?

 Bella Begay, the exotic Navajo maiden, and Nahilzay, the Apache warrior, have shared many experiences.
 However, the greatest of life’s experiences eludes them as Nahilzay follows Geronimo in one last stand, and Bella travels to Washington to see the capital city of the Great White Father.